theodore-norvell/cogent/README.md

 ### Pre-emption

-When there are enabled transitions out of more than one state that could all fire.
-Transitions that leave child (or grandchild, etc) states have priority over transitions out or parent (or grandparent, etc) states.
+When there are enabled transitions out of more than one state that could all fire:  Transitions that leave child (or grandchild, etc) states have priority over transitions out or parent (or grandparent, etc) states.
 For example:

 ![Pre-emption diagram](diagrams/preemtion.png)